 While hate may be a highly contagious pathogen, we are all grieving our collective inability to truly nurture and take care of our basic needs.
 And, if we lived in a society where loving oneself was easy to come by, we would not have so much time to hate ourselves and each other.
 We just wouldn’t need to.

 We could use a collective mantra that reminds us that healing and love is the natural center of gravity of who we are.
 A mantra that reminds us that none of us can fully be who we can be on the backs and suffering of others.
-A mantra that echoes our joyous truth.
+A mantra that echoes our joyous truths.

 We could use a mantra for all of humanity: we are infinite oneness.